Honorable Todd Staples, Chair, Senate Committee on Transportation & Homeland Security

 John S. O'Brien, Deputy Director, Legislative Budget Board

-SB433 by Wentworth (Relating to the authorization of airport authorities and the issuance of bonds and exercise of eminent domain by the authorities.), As Introduced
+SB433 by Wentworth (Relating to the authorization of airport districts and the issuance of bonds and exercise of eminent domain by the districts.), Committee Report 1st House, Substituted

-This bill would amend Title 3 of the Transportation Code to authorize the creation of airport authorities by the state, counties, and municipalities, either through independent or joint action.
-The bill would allow local governments and the state to donate, sell, or lease property and facilities to an airport authority, as well as take other actions that would be necessary or convenient to aid and cooperate with an airport authority in planning or operating an airport.
+The bill would amend Title 3 of the Transportation Code to authorize the creation of airport districts by the state, counties, and municipalities, either through independent or joint action.
+The bill would allow local governments and the state to donate, sell, or lease property and facilities to an airport district, as well as take other actions that would be necessary or convenient to aid and cooperate with an airport district in planning or operating an airport.

-Airport authorities could issue revenue bonds to fund projects, to construct new airport facilities, and to provide a coordinated effort to meet a region's air travel needs.
-Airport authorities would have limited rights of eminent domain.
+Airport districts could issue revenue bonds to fund projects, to construct new airport facilities, and to provide a coordinated effort to meet a region's air travel needs.
+Airport districts would have limited rights of eminent domain.

 304 Comptroller of Public Accounts, 601 Department of Transportation